 According to government records, successful claims for unfair dismissal increased by 51% for 2021/22, a statistic that may be heartening for someone that is looking to prove a constructive dismissal claim.

 Having said that, it's important to understand why this may be the case.
 There are a number of factors that may influence this rise, including:

 Delays due to Covid

 Claims relating to the furlough scheme

 Employees feeling increasingly dissatisfied with employers (i.e. remote working policies post-Covid).

 Historically, not many constructive and unfair dismissal claims win (only around 5%).
 In the main, cases are dismissed because an employee is unable to adequately prove that an employer's conduct was so bad it caused them to resign.

 Which begs the question, how do you actually prove a constructive dismissal claim?

 What you need to prove a constructive dismissal case

-Proving contructive dismissal can be difficult and many claims don't win.
-It's important you get help and advice.
-The citizen's advice bureau has openly said that if you take your claim to an employment tribunal without help and advice, you're likely to lose.
+Recently, Citizen's Advice have openly said that if you take your claim to an employment tribunal without help and advice, you're likely to lose.